Australian Energy Market Operator: Coal plant closures and system security

 In March 2017, AEMO sought to reassure the public that the closure of the Hazelwood Power Station, which has a capacity of 1600 megawatts, would be offset by the availability of three mothballed gas-fired stations, which have a combined capacity of 830 megawatts, and large industrial businesses agreeing to time-shift their electricity use in the event of an emergency.
 The additional capacity would be provided by the Pelican Point Power Station in South Australia, Tamar Valley Power Station in Tasmania and Swanbank Power Station in Queensland.

 In 2017, AGL Energy reaffirmed that it intends to close the Liddell Power Station in 2022.
 The closure of this and other coal-burning power stations in Australia led former Prime Minister of Australia Malcolm Turnbull to seek advice from AEMO on extending the life of a number of them, to head off future power shortages.
-Turnbull said the government had been advised that if the Liddell plant were to close in 2022, there would be a 1000MW gap in base load, dispatchable power generation.
+Turnbull said the government had been advised that if the Liddell plant were to close in 2022, there would be a 1000 MW gap in base load, dispatchable power generation.

 Renewable energy transition challenges

 In May 2018, AEMO warned solar and wind projects in north-western Victoria of potential curtailment to their generation profiles.
-In particular, the 220kV transmission line that links Ballarat, Horsham, Red Cliffs, Kerang and Bendigo was the focus of their announcement.
+In particular, the 220 kV transmission line that links Ballarat, Horsham, Red Cliffs, Kerang and Bendigo was the focus of their announcement.

 In order to simplify operations of the electricity market, AEMO suspended the spot market for wholesale electricity across the country in June 2022.
 That move came after AEMO issued warnings for possible power interruptions amid supply shortfalls and significant price rises.

 In June 2023, AEMO sounded an alarm over the country's transition to renewable energy.
 Daniel Westerman was concerned that investment in renewables wasn't happening fast enough as two-thirds of coal-fired power stations were expected to shut down by 2030.